acckenn/acckenn-docs/get-started/choose-txn-type.md

 ---
-sidebar_position: 2
+order: 2
+icon: dot
+tags: [Crypto Tax Report]
 ---

-# Choose txn type
+# Choose Txn Type

 Acckenn Calc is **only as accurate as the data you provide it.** This means it's essential that you keep records of all crypto transactions, which includes not just buy or sell but also records of spending, income, gifts sent or received, etc.